koisose/qwik-error-build/README.md

-This is will get an error when building for production run this with:
+This is will hang when building for production run this with:

 ```
 pnpm i